Saskatchewan Skilled Worker Immigration PNP (SINP)

 Having first been accepted into Express Entry’s pool, you will then receive your Express Entry Profile Number and your Job Seeker Validation Code.
 You must be accepted into a pool and you must have your profile and code to apply to SINP.

-Language test results
+Submitting Language test results to the Saskatchewan PNP

 They must be valid and from IELTS, CELPIP, or TEF.